morelandjs/xenon-prediction/README.md

 ### Entropy normalization

-In addition to the increasing cross section, we must also extrapolate the increase in the normalization factor from 5.02 to 5.44 TeV.
+In addition to the increasing cross section, we must extrapolate the increase in the normalization factor from 5.02 to 5.44 TeV.

 We start by running three sets of Trento initial condition events at 2.76, 5.02 and 5.44 TeV _with the correct inelastic nucleon-nucleon cross section at each beam energy_.
 We then then use the empirically verified scaling law dNch/dη ≈ norm * dS/dη to find the requisite entropy normalization at each beam energy to reproduce observed particle production at 2.76 and 5.02 TeV.

-The two normalization factors norm(2.76 TeV) and norm(5.02 TeV) are then fit with a power law to predict norm(5.44 TeV).
+The two normalization factors, norm(2.76 TeV) and norm(5.02 TeV), are then fit with a power law to predict norm(5.44 TeV).
 We then convert this scaling normalization into a physical normalization by measuring the ratio norm(5.44 TeV) / norm(5.02 TeV) and using it to scale up our best fit Pb+Pb 5.02 TeV normalization from the combined Bayesian analysis.

 This yields a modest ~2% increase in the entropy normalization from 5.02 to 5.44 TeV.